ronjkarr/ds_fileupload/ds_fileupload/README.txt

 reported in the command prompt window and should be successful.
 There should also be a new file in the AWS bucket which can be checked in the AWS Console.

+NOTE:  Normally, a test set should return the state of its target to an initial state, in this case by deleting files ithad uploaded.
+In this case however, leaving the files is useful check on the operation of the tests

 SOURCE CODE

 The source is contained primarily in the file Controllers/AssetController.cs.